hadirkhan10/chisel3-wiki/Annotations-Extending-Chisel-and-Firrtl.md

 ```
 This creates a transform that operates on low Firrtl (LowForm) and returns low Firrtl.  ```getMyAnnotations``` returns a list of annotations for your pass.
 This example does nothing with those annotations.
 ### Create an Annotation Factory
 The following creates an annotation that is connected to your transform, note the ```classOf[IdentityTransform]```.
-The unapply is a convenience method for extracting information from your annotation by using the Scala ```match``` operator
+The unapply is a convenience method for extracting information from your annotation by using the Scala ```match``` operator.
 ```scala
 object IdentityAnnotation {
   def apply(target: Named, value: String): Annotation = Annotation(target, classOf[IdentityTransform], value)